C4Q/AC3.2-NSURLSession/README.md

 Well, computers kind of work the same way.
 It used to be that computers only had one "burner" (called a "single core" processor) available but now they have many more at their disposal ("multi-core" processors).
 The purpose of this is to do as many things as possible at the same time and allow the computer to bounce between tasks as needed.

 ---
-### 5. Network Reuqests are Asynchronous
+### 5. Network Requests are Asynchronous

 Networks can be unreliable, especially on a mobile device.
 And even when the network connection is good there's still a non-trivial amount of time needed for content, especially images and video, to load.
 Though, while that loading takes place your phone is still working, doing hundreds of other things.
 Though when the image or video finally does load, it appears on screen and you continue your browsing.
-In other words, thanks to concurrency your phone continue to add things to its burners while one of them waits for the "water" to boil.
+Thanks to (in part) concurrency, your phone continues to add things to its burners while one of them waits for the "water" to boil.

 More specifically, when we talk about concurrency in networking requests, it’s usually in the realm of **asynchronous** requests.
 An asynchronous request is similar to concurrency in that you start it, go do something else for a little bit, and then you get alerted when it is finished.
 In a kitchen, you may ask your sous chef to go prep some onions for your pasta sauce while you do something else.
 Then once they finish chopping, you get the chopped onions back.
 You don’t know exactly how long this is going to take the chef; you just know you need the onions and you can’t stop everything else you’re doing while you wait for them.

 Concurrency is a complicated topic, but Objective C and Swift make great strides towards you not having to worry about it too much.
 But, making network requests are always going to be done asynchronously because you can't stop other things your app is doing in order to wait for an unknown amount of time for a request to finish.
-You don't cook in serial, a restarant doesn't cook only one dish at a time, and your app will never only do one thing at a time.
+You don't cook in serial, a restaurant doesn't cook a single dish at a time, and your app will always be juggling multiple tasks.

 #### The Network Cycle